openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 # Get Started with OpenVINO™ Toolkit on macOS* {#openvino_docs_get_started_get_started_macos}

 The OpenVINO™ toolkit optimizes and runs Deep Learning Neural Network models on Intel® hardware.
 This guide helps you get started with the OpenVINO™ toolkit you installed on macOS*.

 In this guide, you will:
 * Learn the OpenVINO™ inference workflow
-* Run demo scripts that illustrate the workflow and perform the steps for you
+* Run sample scripts that illustrate the workflow and perform the steps for you
 * Run the workflow steps yourself, using detailed instructions with a code sample and demo application

 ## <a name="openvino-components"></a>OpenVINO™ toolkit Components